microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-add-dialog.md

       `Get the current weather conditions`

-3. Click `Next`, and Composer will create the new dialog and open it in the editor.
+3. Click **Next**, and Composer will create the new dialog and open it in the editor.

    ![](../media/tutorial-weatherbot/02/create-getweather.png)

 Composer created this new dialog with a `BeginDialog` trigger pre-configured.

 3. For now, we'll just add a simple message to get things hooked up, then we'll come back to flesh out the feature.
-With `BeginDialog` trigger selected, click the "+" in the flow, and use the same `Send a response` action.
+With `BeginDialog` trigger selected, click the **+** in the flow, and use the same **Send a response** action.
 Set the text of the activity to:

       `Let's check the weather`